GlobalNamesArchitecture/gnrd/README.md

 You can follow .travis.yml file to see necessary components for the system on a Debian-based GNU/Linux distribution.
-You can see docker-compose file to get insite on how to make a complete Docker-based installation.
+You can see docker-compose file to get an insight on how to make a complete Docker-based installation.

 Prerequisites
 -------------